Nykage/unity/README.md

 All the necessary project management documents are in the root folder, the C# scripts are in the scripts folder and under builds and then in the folder Demos, you can find the different Versions of the game.

+The PowerPoint presentation and presentation text are to be found in the presentation folder.

 **Version 3 is the final version of the game!**

 ## The Game